Popular Subject Areas

 3.00 Minimum GPA*

 Study Abroad Program Description

-The BISS (Barcelona International Summer School) program at the UPF is great for a wide variety of students.
+The BISS (Barcelona International Summer School) program is great for a wide variety of students.
 It offers Spanish language courses at all levels, as well as Area/Culture Studies and International Relations courses offered in both English and Spanish.
 Courses will be taken with other visiting international students.

 Students must have a minimum grade point average of 3.00.

 There is no language prerequisite for this program.